Blog Post December 9, 2025 | 14 minutes read

 Product listings drive buying decisions

-So, a shopper found your product... but will they buy it?
+So, a shopper found your great product... but will they buy it?
 That depends on your product listing.
 Following product listing page best practices can help convert them.

 "Bad product info drives returns by misleading shoppers — unclear specs, outdated images and missing details can hurt your performance." *My Amazon Guy’s Bad Product Info Drives Returns: Prime Day Success Starts with Accuracy